Missile to the Moon: Reception and legacy

 The film is regarded as a drive-in camp classic.
 Film historians Kim R. Holston and Tom Winchester noted that the film was "... (a) low-budget, scientifically inaccurate hoot ..."

-Film reviewer Glenn Erickson commented that "...
-'Missile to the Moon' is nobody's idea of a good movie ... a hoot, a real knee-slapper, born MST3K material ... how can the worst space movie ever made, be the worst space movie ever made, if it's such a delight?"
+Film reviewer Glenn Erickson commented on DVD Talk that the film "is nobody's idea of a good movie ... a hoot, a real knee-slapper," but added "how can the worst space movie ever made, be the worst space movie ever made, if it's such a delight?"
+Writing in AllMovie, critic Paula Gaita described the film as "woefully cheap and naïve," but noted that it "offers a wealth of juvenile delights, with its improbable monsters, wonky science, and serial-style hidden civilization."
+A review of the film in TV Guide described it as "a third-rate science fiction picture" that is "bad enough for a laugh."

-Speaking of which, RiffTrax spoofed the film twice (one with Michael J. Nelson and improvisational comedy legend Fred Willard and the second time with Mike, Kevin Murphy and Bill Corbett; each in 2007).
+The film was twice spoofed on RiffTrax (first by Michael J. Nelson of Mystery Science Theater and Fred Willard, then by Nelson, Bill Corbett and Kevin Murphy who were also MST3K alumni).